mikemckiernan/GenerativeAIExamples/experimental/multimodal_assistant/README.md

 - Added user feedback and integrated with Google Sheets or other database
 - Add fact-check verification of results through a second LLM API call
 - Multimodal parsing of documents - images, tables, text through multimodal LLM APIs
-- [ ] Add conversational history with memory and summarization
+- Added simple conversational history with memory and summarization

 ## Setup Steps